who-blackbird/who-blackbird.github.io/contents/alignment.md

 less ../data/fastq/NA12878.ROI.fastq
 ```

+## Reads QC

-How many reads do we have?
+First we will calculate how many reads we have:

 ```
 awk '{s++}END{print s/4}' ../data/fastq/NA12878.ROI.fastq
 ```

-## Reads QC

-First we will get the read length for each read:
+You can then use awk to obtain the read length for each read:

 ```
 awk '{if(NR%4==2) print length($1)}' ../data/fastq/NA12878.ROI.fastq > stats/read_length.txt